ponylang/pony-tutorial/docs/runtime-basics/backpressure.md

 The main thing to be aware of is that muted actors appear to pause: they stop executing behaviors until they are unmuted.
 If you observe an actor that seems to have stopped processing messages, it may be muted because it sent a message to an overloaded actor somewhere downstream.

 Muting is also relevant to [program lifecycle](program-lifecycle.md): the program will not reach quiescence while any actors are muted.
 A muted actor may have more messages to send once it resumes, so the runtime cannot conclude that all work is done.

+For a deeper look at how the backpressure system works internally, see [Pony VUG #13: An informal tour of the Pony backpressure system](https://vimeo.com/707155973), a recording of a Pony office hours where Sean T. Allen goes through an informal presentation of the inter-actor backpressure system in the Pony runtime.